Measurement of Unemployment

 The level of unemployment in an economy is quantified using key labor market statistics.
-These metrics rely on classifying the working-age population into three distinct groups: employed, unemployed, or economically inactive (not in the labor force).
-The primary statistics derived from this classification are the unemployment rate, the employment rate, and the labor force participation rate.
+These metrics rely on the classification of the working-age population into three distinct, mutually exclusive groups: the employed, the unemployed, and the economically inactive (not in the labor force).
+The primary statistics derived from this measurement approach are the unemployment rate, the employment rate, and the labor force participation rate.

 0